Arms of coaching tree touch both programs

-Brad Cornelsen begins his second season as the Tigers' quarterbacks coach.
+Brad Cornelsen is in his third season coaching the Tigers' quarterbacks.

 In 2012 Cornelsen mentored Jacob Karam who set a Memphis season record with a 64.2 pass completion percentage.
 The Tigers' three pass interceptions thrown in 2012 were the fewest in recorded history, breaking the old mark of six set in 2001.

 In Conference USA games, Memphis raised its total offense from 243 yards per game the previous season to 327yards an outing (a 26 percent increase).
 Overall, the Tigers' 318 total offensive yard average represented a 44-yard improvement from 2011.

 Memphis' 71.43 fourth-down percentage ranked tied for seventh nationally.
 Only five teams converted on fourth down more times than the Tigers.